 Can you share examples of your work?

-Because development cycles typically run a year or longer, much of it is either still under NDA or no longer representative.
-In this field, even work from a year ago can feel technically outdated.
+Because film development cycles often span a year or more, much of my recent work is either under NDA or has been surpassed by the rapid evolution of AI tools.
+In this field, a project from just twelve months ago can already feel technically outdated.